absk1317/grain/README.md

 1. As the application grows, we can use a managed database service like AWS RDS or Google Cloud SQL.
 2. Use PgBouncer for connection pooling.
-3. Use CloudSQL insights for database performance monitoring.
+3. Use CloudSQL/RDS insights for database performance monitoring.
 4. Use pgtune to optimize the database configuration.
 5. Segregate the database into read and write replicas.

+Deployment and Infrastructure:

+1. Provision Server
+2. Install PostgreSQL, nginx, rvm/rbenv
+3. Add new user to postgres
+4. Create new database
+5. Install ruby 3.2.2 on server
+6. Add service file for puma, enable and start
+7. Add nginx config file for app, enable and start
+8. Add DNS record for app
+9. Add SSL certificate for app